![]() |

 Par exemple…

-When the speaker wants to make a clear distinction, they use the two words together.
+To make a clear distinction, use the two words together.

 Ci and là are also found together in two adverbial locutions: